skypjack/entt/docs/md/entity.md

 it the only _source of truth_ of an application.<br/>
 This is possible by means of a member function named `set` to use to create a context variable from a given type.
-Either `ctx` or `try_ctx` can be used to retrieve the newly created instance, while `unset` is meant to literally reset the variable if needed.
+Either `ctx` or `try_ctx` can be used to retrieve the newly created instance, while `unset` is meant to clear the variable if needed.

 Example of use: